thuantan2060/comment-translator/README.md

 - Manual translate selected text with right-click (or Ctrl-Shift-T)

 ### Automatic translate comment in opening file
 Commnent in you opening file will be translate to language you were setting.
+(Comming soon!)

 ### Manual translate selected text
 Translate selected text by right-click or shortcut Ctrl-Shift-T